Contents

 SSO applications with Duo Passwordless enabled can also take advantage of Passport.
 When a user starts their day by performing Duo Passwordless login to a Duo SSO application and chooses to create a remembered device session during that initial authentication additional apps accessed from the browser as well as with desktop applications share that session and users do not need to authenticate again for the remainder of the remembered device session.

-With Duo Passport effective with Duo for Windows Logon, a remembered devices session created during the Windows login process creates a trusted session that will let users skip additional Duo two-factor authentication for browser and desktop applications, and skip Duo SSO authentication into apps that do not have Duo Passwordless enabled.
-However, upon first access of an application with Duo Passwordless users must complete passwordless authentication.
+With Duo Passport effective with Duo for Windows Logon, a Passport session will be created during the Windows login process that will let users skip additional Duo two-factor authentication for browser and desktop applications, and skip Duo SSO authentication.

 Passport Opt-Out